microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

    The template contains all of the necessary tasks and most of the required settings.
 We will now provide the values for the remaining settings.

-3. Select the _Hosted VS2017_ agent queue
+3. Select the _Azure Pipelines_ in Agent pool, then choose _vs2017-win2016_ in Agent specification

    ![build_config_agentqueue](images/ex1/build_config_agentqueue.png)